pavankjadda/express-ts-skeleton/README.md

 If you do not have `Nodemon` and `ts-node` installed globally, you can install them by running the following command:

 ```
-npm install -g nodemon ts-node
+npm i -g nodemon ts-node
 ```

 ## Getting started

 1. Clone the project
-2. Run `pnpm install` to install all the dependencies
+2. Run `npm i` to install all the dependencies
-3. Run `pnpm run dev` to start the server
+3. Run `npm run dev` to start the server
 4. Open your browser and navigate to `http://localhost:3000`
 5. http://localhost:3000/employee/create to create an employee
 6. http://localhost:3000/employee/all to get all employees